Sejup2032/data-analytics-portfolio/README.md

     </td>
     <td style="padding-left: 20px; vertical-align: middle;">
       <p>Hi👋<br>
-      I’m a Data Engineer with experience building reliable data pipelines and working with large, real-world datasets.
-I enjoy designing ETL workflows, automating data processing, and supporting analytics and machine learning use cases.
-From cloud-based data pipelines to research-driven ML projects, I focus on turning raw data into clean, usable datasets using Python, SQL, Azure, and Spark.</p>
+      I’m a Data Analyst with experience working with real-world datasets to uncover insights and support data-driven decision-making.
+I enjoy cleaning, analyzing, and visualizing data, as well as building dashboards and reports that help stakeholders understand trends and patterns.
+Using Python, SQL, and Power BI, I focus on transforming raw data into meaningful and actionable insights.</p>
     </td>
   </tr>
 </table>